ARMOR: Robust Reinforcement Learning-based Control for UAVs under Physical Attacks: Acknowledgements

 We formulate the control problem as a Markov Decision Process (MDP) \cite{sutton2018ReinforcementLearning}.
 An MDP is defined by the tuple $(\mathcal{S}, \mathcal{A}, \mathcal{T}, \mathcal{R})$, where $\mathcal{S}$ is the state space, $\mathcal{A}$ is the action space, $\mathcal{T}$ is the transition probability $P(s_{t+1}|s_t, a_t)$, and $\mathcal{R}$ is a scalar reward function.
 The objective of the training framework is to learn a control policy $\pi(a_t | s_t)$ that maximizes the expected discounted sum of rewards over time.

 In the teacher training stage of \armor, we assume a \emph{fully observable simulation environment}.
 The teacher encoder has access to both the UAV’s onboard sensor readings and privileged information that is not available during real-world deployment.
 The full state is defined as $s_t := \langle o_t, x_t \rangle$, where: $o_t$ includes the observable physical state of the UAV, such as position, angular orientation, heading direction, acceleration, linear and angular velocities. $x_t$ contains \emph{privileged information}, including the sensor under attack, the corresponding corrupted physical states, the magnitude of injected bias, and the duration of the attack.
 This information is extracted from the simulator and is used only during training.
-The control action $a_t$ specifies low-level control targets for the UAV (e.g., velocity commands, waypoint updates, and thrust values).
+The control action $a_t$ specifies low-level control targets for the UAV.
 Table~\ref{tab:input} summarizes the inputs and outputs of \armor.